Key Takeaway

 How do I talk to my family about taking weight loss medication?

 Frame it as a health decision: "I am taking steps to reduce my risk of diabetes and heart disease."
 Most families respond positively when they understand the medical purpose.
-You do not owe anyone a detailed explanation, but openness often brings unexpected support.
+You don't owe anyone a detailed explanation, but openness often brings unexpected support.